joseluis-m/cryptolake/docs/data_dictionary.md

-# Data Dictionary — CryptoLake
+# Data Dictionary -- CryptoLake

-Documentación completa de cada campo en cada tabla del Lakehouse.
+Complete field-level documentation for every table in the Lakehouse.

 ---